Varos1009/S8.-NodeApp/README.md

 ### Event Endpoints

 - `GET /event`: Get all events.
-- `GET /event/:id`: Get a specific event by ID.
 - `POST /event`: Create a new event.
 - `PUT /event/:id`: Update an event by ID.
 - `DELETE /event/:id`: Delete an event by ID.